thanoskoutr/DSL-Info-Bot/README.md

 ```bash
 python3 create_plot.py
 ```
-Reads the `.csv` files with the headers and the data and creates a plot that can be viewd on the browser.
+- Reads the `.csv` files with the headers and the data
+- Creates a `plot.html` file that can be viewed on a browser.

 #### Run Plot Script with arguments
 From the project's top directory, run with `help` option to see all available options: